kubedb/docs/docs/guides/zookeeper/concepts/zookeeper.md

 | 5.
 Delete Secrets                   |    &#10007;    | &#10007; | &#10007; | &#10003; |
 | 6.
 Delete Snapshots                 |    &#10007;    | &#10007; | &#10007; | &#10003; |
 | 7.
 Delete Snapshot data from bucket |    &#10007;    | &#10007; | &#10007; | &#10003; |
-If you don't specify `spec.terminationPolicy` KubeDB uses `Delete` termination policy by default.
+If you don't specify `spec.deletionPolicy` KubeDB uses `Delete` deletion policy by default.

 ### spec.halted
 Indicates that the database is halted and all offshoot Kubernetes resources except PVCs are deleted.